-Many community groups and organisations run services for children and adults in which it is important to safeguard participants against abuse and neglect.
+Many community groups run activities in which it is important to safeguard participants against abuse and neglect.

-One way to do this is to check whether prospective volunteers and employees have a criminal record which makes them unsuitable for particular roles within your group.
-The Disclosure and Barring Service (DBS) (formerly Criminal Records Bureau (CRB)) provides these checks.
+One way to do this is to check whether prospective volunteers or employees have a criminal record which makes them unsuitable for particular roles within your group.
+The Disclosure and Barring Service (DBS) provides these checks.

 For more help with this, see our list of organisations that provide information and training about safeguarding.

 Quick guide to DBS checking

 This is the process you will need to go through when thinking about DBS checks.

 - Is your group legally required to apply for DBS disclosures for your volunteers or employees?
 If not, what level of disclosure are you eligible to request?
 Make sure that you are consistent (i.e. you treat people doing the same work in the same way).

 - Discuss how you will keep DBS information safe and how you will assess whether an individual is suitable for a role in your group.
 You will need to follow the policies of your umbrella body, and the DBS Code of Practice.

 - Ask the volunteer or employee to show you the certificate when they receive it.

 - Assess whether the individual is suitable for the role in your group.